How to organize a resume? What resume sections are compulsory? Writing a resume can seem daunting. But don't worry; it's easier than you think.

 It must include years of experience, education, certifications, specializations, and other details to help the employer quickly learn about you.Should not be general or too vague, but rather should explain the position they are looking for.
 Should also mention what skills and experiences would benefit the employer.

-Both sections must be tailored to every job opportunity to reflect the job seeker's unique qualifications and accomplishments successfully.
+Both resume sections must be tailored to every job opportunity to reflect the job seeker's unique qualifications and accomplishments successfully.

 Work Experience